profile

 Or at least enough to cover our caffeine addiction.

 I'm greeting guests at the booth with joy and excitement like a cheerful Chuihuawa.
-I'm feeling like the most outspoken and self-confident person ever.

 But all my excitement and celebrations disappear the moment I see the university media team visiting each booth and interviewing everyone at the booth individually